AkashBabu1712/Web-Scrapping/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This repository is licensed under the License - see the [LICENSE.md](LICENSE.md) file for details.